 For those Client accounts where CWS provides ongoing supervision, CWS may maintain limited power of attorney regarding the type and amount of securities to be bought or sold.
-If applicable, Clients will authorize CWS discretionary authority to execute selected investment program transactions as stated within the IPS and IAC.
+If applicable, Clients will authorize CWS discretionary authority to execute selected investment program transactions as stated within the Client's IPS and investment advisory agreement.
 All buying and selling of securities is explained to clients in detail before an advisory relationship has commenced.